25prabhu10/notes/docs/Concepts/Web/WebSocket.md

 ## Alternate Methods

-Alternate ways to replicate real time communication functionality.
+Alternate ways to replicate real time communication functionality

 ### Polling and Long Polling

-- Alternative to WebSockets: Much better backwards compatibility
+HTTP hack for real-time communication: **Long Polling** (keep connection open until new data is sent back) or **Polling** (send [AJAX](../../Languages/JavaScript/JavaScript.md#ajax-asynchronous-javascript-and-xml) request every X amount of seconds for new data) are alternatives to WebSockets

-- Polling: Send AJAX request every X amount of seconds for new data (not true real time)
+- **Polling**: Send AJAX request every X amount of seconds for new data (not true real time)
-- Long Polling: Send request to server and keep connection open until new data is sent back and keep repeating this process
+- **Long Polling**: Send request to server and keep connection open until new data is sent back and keep repeating this process
+- Much better backwards compatibility

+Issues:

+- These methods are not truly real-time and have higher latency
+- Requests are sent regardless of whether there is new data or not

 ### Server Sent Events

-ways to replicate real time communication functionality.
+Ways to replicate real time communication functionality

 - Another "real-time" alternative: Uses _EventSource_ API to send messages from server.
 Not truly bi-directional
 - Generally requires an event loop